brucemcpherson/consumeScrvizconnector/dependencies.md

 # Google Apps Script Project: consumeScrvizconnector
-This repo (consumeScrvizconnector) was automatically updated on 12/6/2021, 11:55:39 AM by GasGit
+This repo (consumeScrvizconnector) was automatically updated on 6/19/2024, 4:23:36 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")